MartijnOei/Bowerbird/README.md

 Bowerbird.AHCReorder(directoryData, linkageType, indicesNew, dataSetName = "full")
 ```
 Note that this routine does not automatically change the ordering of related results (such as the 4- or 6-cluster result).
-Make sure to rerun the visualisation routines after reordering to generate up-to-date figures.
+And make sure to rerun the visualisation routines after reordering to generate up-to-date figures.

-It can be useful to add the cluster ID to the raw data for other (non-Bowerbird) analyses.
+It can be useful to add each bird's cluster ID to the raw data for other (non-Bowerbird) analyses.
 This is done with a single line:
 ```python
 fileNameInput               = fileName
 fileNameOutput              = fileName[ : -4] + "Amended.csv"